tasniattohfa/leetcode-sql-problems/README.md

 - [1661: Average Time of Process per Machine]
 - [1683: Invalid Tweets]
 - [1729: Find Followers Count]
+- [1731: The Number of Employees Which Report to Each Employee]
 - [1757: Recyclable and Low Fat Products]
 - [2356: Number of Unique Subjects Taught by Each Teacher]